Non-Abelian Quantum Signal Processing: A Composite Pulse for Fast Analytic Control of Hybrid Oscillator-Qubit Processors: Universal Control of Bosonic Error-Corrected Qudits

-We compare the method just described above against single-shot trivial gate teleportation followed by $m-1$ stabilization rounds in Fig.~\ref{fig:GKP_Teleportation}(c).
-The initial bump in the infidelity is due to the uncorrected gate teleportation step.
-The error introduced in this step is not corrected with further stabilization steps since it is a logical error.
-Note that, in the case of trivial gate teleportation, one could use the measurement outcome to check for ancilla errors more efficiently\footnote{the corrective back action renders the measurement outcomes less useful in terms of detecting errors.}, but that would make the protocol reliant on measurements which can be the slowest (or, most erroneous) part of the circuit.
-The pieceable circuit is not applied to the trivial gate teleportation since this circuit does not stabilize the GKP states.
-Thus, prolonged exposure to the trivial gate teleportation will decrease fidelity due to ancilla errors.
-However, as can be seen, this is not the case for our error-corrected gate teleportation (ECGT).
-Despite applying ECGT for multiple pieces ($m$), the logical error does not just stay constant but decreases.
-This indicates that ECGT has an error-correcting property.
-Thus, we have proven here that pieceable gate teleportation is a more efficient method to apply autonomously error-resilient single-qubit gate rotations in the presence of errors with a biased-noise ancilla.
+Note that, for trivial gate teleportation, one could use the measurement outcome to check for ancilla errors more efficiently\footnote{the corrective back action renders the measurement outcomes less useful in terms of detecting errors.}, but that would make the protocol reliant on measurements which can be the slowest (or, most erroneous) part of the circuit.
 Just as in the stabilization circuit, the qubit is reset to $\ket{g}$ at the end of every piece in the circuit.
-This reset could be erroneous and this error has not been accounted for explicitly in our simulations.
-If the reset leaves the qubit in state $\ket{e}$, it has the same effect as a $\sigma_\mathrm{x}$ error on the ancilla at the beginning of the first conditional displacement.
-Since such an error has been accounted for, it indicates that if the total effect of ancilla errors during reset and conditional displacements is low enough, we will see an improved fidelity for the pieceable error-corrected gate teleportation circuit.
+This reset could be erroneous and such an error has not been considered explicitly in our simulations.